 Alcohol is a waste product of yeasts eating sugar.
 The reason it's best to avoid alcohol when doing a natural candida cure diet is because the candida yeasts excrete alcohol as a byproduct of sugar metabolism, which contribute to the feelings of brain fog, lack of coordination, fatigue and muscle weakness.
 We don’t want to add even more alcohol to a body which is already a little “drunk”.

-Note: That’s why my candida recipes are all lower in carbohydrates; carbohydrates are sugars.
+Note: That’s why my most of my candida recipes are lower in carbohydrates; carbohydrates are sugars.
 Sugars feed candida.
 Candida produces alcohol as a waste product of eating the sugars.

 Alcohol and vinegar both go through a fermentation process, in fact, vinegar is made from alcohol!